 Trichocerca cylindrica focus stack by DIC microscopy

-One of the largest rotifers I have encountered with two embryos inside.
+One of the largest rotifers I have encountered with two Cladocerans inside that it fed on - Alone chydorid and Chydorine chydorid identity of Cladocerans courtsey of Dr. Russell Shiel University of Adelaide).
 Its transpacent carapace allows you to view the internal organs and cells with DIC.
 Epiphanes clavulata (Epiphanes: Epiphanidae: Ploima: Pseudotrocha: Monogononta: Eurotatoria)

 Rotifer - Platyias quadricornis Ventral view of the Lorica - Stack of 15 images DIC microscopy (Monogonota, Pseudotrocha, Plioma, Bradionidae).